 See detailed course list and suggested sequence of courses

 Study Abroad: Students majoring in international business are required to broaden their global understanding by spending time in a different culture.
 This requirement can be fulfilled by spending a semester studying abroad, completing an international summer internship, or traveling with one of the University's international mission trips.
-The key to studying abroad while pursuing a degree in economics, is to plan ahead.
+The key to studying abroad while pursuing a degree in business, is to plan ahead.
 Schedule a meeting with your academic adviser, and also visit the CUAbroad office.

 Read more about study abroad procedures.